KurtYilmaz/cs50g-kurt/README.md

 ### Option 2: building with Unity 2018.1.0
 1. [First, download Unity Hub](https://unity3d.com/get-unity/download).
 2. Once installed, the sidebar on the left side should have an entry called "Installs".
-3. Click the "Add" button on the link, direct to the official releases website, and download Unity2018.1.0f2 for Unity Hub.
+3. Click the "Add" button on the link, direct to the official releases website, and download Unity 2018.1.0f2 for Unity Hub.
 4. When Unity finishes installing, click on the sidebar entry called "Projects".
 5. Click "Add" and navigate to the assignment folder.
 6. Go to File->Build Settings, and select your target platform.